maur1th/naxos-forum/README.md

 #### Note
 First startup will likely fail because of the db init time.
 If http://localhost:8080 is unreachable, restart the `forum` component: `$ docker-compose restart forum`.

+### Admin website
+Admin website is accessible from http://localhost:8080, credentials are: "admin" / "crimson".

 ### Fixtures
 Initial data (fixtures) is provided and installed automatically by `docker-entrypoint.sh`.